Kriz-hub/Football_League_Database/README.md

 The project is stored in a [GitHub repository](https://github.com/Kriz-hub/Football_League_Database) and hosted on Heroku.

-I followed the next steps to deploy Lola's Cookbook on the GitHub pages:
+I followed the next steps to deploy Football_League_Database on the GitHub pages:

 * Log into GitHub.
 * Select kriz-hub/Football_Leage_Database in the repository list.